sandesh9160/AisEbikeRental/README.md

 ## Overview

-The Bike Rental Platform is a web-based application that allows users to rent bikes for various durations, daily, and weekly rentals.
-The platform provides an intuitive interface for browsing available bikes, making reservations, and  Administrators can manage bike inventory, monitor rentals, and generate reports.
+AIS EBike Rental Platform is introducing an innovative platform that connects individuals seeking short-term e-bike rentals with bike owners and dealers willing to offer their vehicles on a rental basis.
+This system provides an affordable alternative to purchasing a new bike, allowing users to rent e-bikes for a few days at minimal cost.
+Simultaneously, it offers bike owners and dealers an opportunity to monetize their assets by renting them out, thereby generating additional income.
+The platform aims to create a mutually beneficial ecosystem, enhancing accessibility to e-bikes for users while providing a profitable avenue for bike proprietors.

 ## Features